Now Reading

 10 Local Dishes In Ghana

 The food love language of Ghana in West Africa is centred basically around starchy staples, accompanied by soup or stew as well as a source of protein.
 Tomato plays a key role in almost all stews and soups.
 Ghanaian food bursts with delightful flavours and one cannot help but try them.
-Below are ten examples of some of the most common dishes you cannot afford to miss.
+Below are 10 Local Dishes In Ghana you cannot afford to miss.

 Waakye